pmmader/ModelBasedSW_Project/README.md

 ## Exercise 2 (Posibility):
 - It is not possible to simply translate sum with a generic translation, becous interface does not implement the "+" function
-- It is not possible to monomorphize a funtion in go to multiple types without changing its name and thereby decresing the maintainabilty of the code.
-To keep the behavior of the funtion beeing monomorphized, one would need to change the function in question to a dictionary, taking an interface as argument.
 - Translating the swap function to the generic argument type "interface{}" does work but does not allow to be used with a primitive variable, because it "does not implement \*interface{}"
   - e.g.: "\*int does not implement \*interface{}"